Green River College

 Threat Analysis (5)

 Provides the student with the ethical hacking knowledge to conduct a threat assessment, secure a network across popular platforms and operating systems, understand various types of threats, intrusion detection systems, and establish auditing and monitoring systems for vulnerabilities and threats without affecting performance.
 PREREQUISITE: Admission into the BAS in IT program, IT 360 and IT 385, and instructor's permission.

 First of two capstone project courses.
-Technical team members partner with business team members and end users/customers to develop a product or service concept.
-Technical team uses Scrum for project management while reconciling it with the business team’s use of traditional project management techniques.
-PREREQUISITE: IT 355, IT 372, IT 405, IT 426, and IT 434.
+Students as technical team members partner with business team members and/or clients to develop a product or service concept that fulfills a business need.
+PREREQUISITE: IT 328, IT 355, IT 405, and IT 426; or instructor's permission.

 Capstone: Network/Security (5)

 Students work in teams to plan, implement, secure and document a complete network solution for a real or simulated company.
 Students implement a proof of concept network and present their design and outcomes to an audience.
 PREREQUISITE: Instructor's permission.

 In This Section